TOWN OF BELL FIREWORKS ORDINANCE ORDINANCE NO. 09-02

 Bell, the following minimum requirements must be met:

-- A permit request must be accompanied with a valid Certificate of Insurance for liability insurance covering Bodily Injury and Property Damage caused by or arising from use of the fireworks permitted.
+a.
+A permit request must be accompanied with a valid Certificate of Insurance for liability insurance covering Bodily Injury and Property Damage caused by or arising from use of the fireworks permitted.
 Amount of coverage will be no less than $1,000,000 each occurrence and in the aggregate.

-- The request will specify the date, time, location and will name the responsible individual for the fireworks possession.
+c.
+The request will specify the date, time, location and will name the responsible individual for the fireworks possession.

 Section 5.
 The Permit: A copy of a blank permit is attached hereto.
 The sample permit may be amended or added to for the purpose of making provision for site specific considerations, in particular for allowance of emergency vehicle access.
 The issued permit must be with the person possessing the fireworks at all times.
 Failure to produce the permit on demand will be considered a violation of the ordinance.